CanberraGrammar/codecadets-2018/five.md

 ### 5.1 | Learning a new language

 Welcome back for another week.
+We've now moved on from our Terminal and Git skills content back into some typical programming.
+Today we will be introducing you to C#.

-<font color="red" > UNDER CONSTRUCTION </font>
+##### So why learn C#?

-### 5.1.1 | Why learn C#?
+* Easy answer: it's the primary language used by the Unity Game Engine which we will work in from Term 2.

-Easy answer: it's the primary language used by the Unity Game Engine.
+* At present most of you are probably only familiar with Python.
+If you go on to study or work in Software you will work in many different languages.
+We aim to help you realise that all most languages are actually quite similar, so you're not starting from scratch

-At present most of you are probably only familiar with Python.
+### 5.1.1 | Installing Mono (Mac OS)

-### 5.1.2 | Installing Mono (Mac OS)
+As C# is a language developed by Microsoft's .NET initiative, it is not inherently compatible with Macs.
+We'll need some extra software if we want our terminal to be able to read it.

 <font color="red" > UNDER CONSTRUCTION </font>